 Chevron Corp.
-(CVX), the second-largest U.S. energy producer, said first-quarter profit exceeded the prior quarter because of rising oil prices, widening refining margins and the sale of fuel-marketing assets in Spain.
+(CVX:US), the second-largest U.S. energy producer, said first-quarter profit exceeded the prior quarter because of rising oil prices, widening refining margins and the sale of fuel-marketing assets in Spain.

 Oil and natural-gas production from company-operated wells averaged the equivalent of 2.63 million barrels a day during January and February, 4.9 percent lower than the daily average for the full first-quarter of 2011, the San Ramon, California- based company said in a statement today.
 Results for the full three-month period will be announced on April 27.

 After spending $3.2 billion last year to acquire Appalachian gas producer Atlas Energy Inc., Chief Executive Officer and Chairman John Watson is shifting the company’s focus to finding crude and natural-gas liquids such as ethane that sell at a premium to gas.
 Chevron will spend $32.7 billion this year, a 12 percent increase from last year, on capital projects including oil platforms, gas-export plants and refinery equipment, the company said in December.